 Kentuckians set up Bevin vs. Beshear gubernatorial showdown

-Kentucky Gov. Matt Bevin cleared his first hurdle toward a second term despite a strong Republican primary challenge Tuesday, setting up a showdown with his arch-nemesis — Democrat Andy Beshear — that will settle the feud they've fought in courtrooms over education and pension policies.
+Kentucky Republican Gov. Matt Bevin cleared his first hurdle toward a second term but had to fend off a strong primary challenge Tuesday, setting up a long-anticipated showdown with his arch-nemesis — Democrat Andy Beshear — that will settle the feud they've fought in courtrooms over education and pension policies.

-While Bevin claimed the nomination in GOP-leaning Kentucky, an upstart challenger — state Rep. Robert Goforth — attracted a sizeable share of the vote in a sign the incumbent has fence mending to do with his political base.
-Bevin got a last-minute boost from President Donald Trump.
+While Bevin claimed the nomination in GOP-leaning Kentucky, an upstart challenger — state Rep. Robert Goforth — attracted nearly 40% of the vote in a sign the combative incumbent has fence mending to do with his political base after his high-profile feuds with public school teachers.

+Bevin got a last-minute boost from President Donald Trump, a key ally who looms as a huge asset as the governor tries to overcome self-inflicted damage in what will be a grudge match against Beshear.
+National political experts will be looking to see whether a Republican incumbent closely aligned with the president might be more vulnerable than expected.

 Now he's on to the main event to be settled in November — Bevin vs. Beshear.

+Beshear ripped into Bevin's policies on health care, pensions and education in his own preview of the fall campaign.

+"It is not about what's going on in Washington, D.C.," Beshear said in declaring victory.
+"And it's not about right vs. left.
+Folks, it's about right vs. wrong."

-Wielding his authority as the state's top lawyer, Beshear emerged as a lone Democratic obstacle to Republican dominance of state government.
-He challenged the governor's executive actions and sued to block Bevin-backed pension and education initiatives in a series of high-profile lawsuits.
+Wielding his authority as the state's top lawyer, Beshear emerged as a Democratic obstacle to Republican dominance of state government.
+He challenged several of Bevin's executive actions and sued to block Bevin-backed pension and education initiatives in high-profile lawsuits.
+Beshear filed the suit that led Kentucky's Supreme Court to strike down a Bevin-backed pension law on procedural grounds last year.
+The pension measure sparked massive protests by teachers who converged on the state Capitol.

 Bevin has the advantage of heading the Republican ticket in a state that has trended overwhelmingly toward the GOP in recent elections.
-In his low-profile primary campaign, Bevin touted job growth, low unemployment and his alliance with Trump.
+In his low-profile primary campaign, Bevin touted job growth, low unemployment and his alliance with Trump, who overwhelmingly won Kentucky in 2016 and remains a political force in the bluegrass state.

 Trump waded into the GOP primary by tweeting his support for Bevin and recording a phone message urging Republican voters to back the governor.
 Bevin shares a style similar to Trump's.
 The Republican businessmen are proudly unconventional conservatives who favor social media and attack critics fiercely.

-But his most prominent Republican challenger garnered a significant vote against the incumbent governor.
+But Bevin's most prominent Republican challenger garnered significant support.
 Goforth put at least $750,000 of his own money into his insurgent campaign, which attacked Bevin for his combative style and his struggles on the pension issue.

-Bevin claimed the GOP nomination despite a series of self-inflicted political wounds from his feud with groups representing school teachers.
-Bevin's approval ratings slumped after his failed attempt to change the state's struggling public pension systems.

 In a pre-emptive shot, the Democratic Governors Association said even Bevin's allies at the White House are worried about his reelection.